caspar-monckton/turing-machine-simulator/README.md

 blocks.
 A transition is of the form `<input letter> -> <output letter>, <output state>, <direction>`.
 When specifying an output state, you may also reference a separate turing machine definition using the '@' symbol before the name of the machine.
 This will move the program execution into that machine.

 When you call a machine, you may specify an input which is given by listing the characters separated by commas.
 Note that by default the tape is initialised to all 'E' characters.
 The turing machine will start at the leftmost character specified in the input.

-Be careful when running these turing machines, as there is currently no logic checking whether they go off the bounds of the preallocated tape (which is 1000 bytes wide).
-I reccommend running with a debugger such as GDB to prevent the worst sorts of issues.